Life-and-Crypto/Contributions/Juno Network/README.md

-# Life and Crypto Delegation Program Application
+# Life and Crypto Contribution to Juno

 ## Categories